core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Therefore, it is NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.
 The requirement in {{chap-unsecured-groupcomm}} on publically accessible CoAP servers also aims to prevent amplification attacks.

-Exceptionally, and only after the security implications have been very well considered and understood, some applications may rely on a limited use of the NoSec mode, when performing specific, well-defined steps that are proven to not require security or to not be able to attain it.
+Exceptionally, and only after the security implications have been very well considered and understood, some applications may rely on a limited use of the NoSec mode, when performing specific, well-defined "unsecured steps" (see {{chap-unsecured-groupcomm}}).

 For example, early link-local discovery of devices and resources as part of an onboarding protocol is a typical use case where the NoSec mode or equivalent unsecured mode is used.
 In such a discovery step, there may be a querying device that needs to discover nearby devices capable of helping it with the network onboarding process.
 But there are no mutual security relationships configured on the querying device and its neighbor devices at the time it performs the early discovery.
 These relationships are configured later in the process based on secure device identities.
 Alternatively, a new device to be onboarded may wait for advertisements of nearby devices able to help it do the network onboarding process.
 Also in this case, these messages cannot be secured initially because the new device does not yet have any security relationship configured with devices that are already a member of the network.
 See {{I-D.ietf-anima-constrained-voucher}} for an example of an onboarding protocol that can use CoAP multicast for early link-local discovery.